Skip to main content

 Q. Can I check why my machine is not transitioning to active state?
 A. Yes.
 From the machine terminal, and run the following command to check if you're facing any issue or if you haven't met the requirements.

-journalctl -fu atlas*
+journalctl -fu nn-provider*